dilipkrish/weather-app/docs/README.md

 docker-compose up #This will start all the different services
 ```

-After the dataloader completes, if you run it without the production profile you'd need to run the following data script in your postgres database
+After the dataloader completes, if you run it with either the production or dev profile you'd need to run the following data script in your postgres database

 <script src="https://gist.github.com/dilipkrish/c103d2a452b306fe3a922c54cec5a218.js"></script>